 My colleague and former student, Dr. Tiina Ristikari with me in Woodstock, Connecticut.

 Colleagues and friends at a Conference on immigration and emigration where I gave a keynote address and a workshop on the social relations model (University of Tampere, Finland)

 My Students at the 2018 RI INBRE Research Conference at the University of Rhode Island where I’m a member of the graduate faculty.
-Three experiments using a standard face recognition paradigm show that attractive face are recognized with about 90% accuracy (black bars) and induce about 85% false positives.
+Three experiments using a standard face recognition paradigm show that attractive face are recognized with about 90% accuracy (black bars).
 Average and unattractive faces show much less recognition accuracy (From left-to-right, Christine Curley, Casey Silva, and Carissa DiPietro, pictured above).

 Colleagues and students at Carmine’s Italian Restaurant during the 2019 EPA Conference in New York City.

 At the International Convention of Psychological Science 2019 in Paris.
 My talk was titled: Social Relations Modeling of Listening among Women at Zero Acquaintance.

 Those who participated in, or contributed to, a symposium at the International Conference of Psychological Science 2019 in Paris.
 From left to right: Sarit Pery (Herbrew University of Jerusalem), Tom Malloy (Rhode Island College), Avi Kluger (Hebrew University of Jerusalem), and Michal Lehmann (Hebrew University of Jerusalem).